Teaching Descriptive Writing

 Descriptive writing works when the subject is brought to life.
-This is done by using concrete nouns, decorated by colourful adjectives.
+Once way that this is done is by using concrete nouns, decorated by colourful adjectives.
 The nouns can also be described by sensory details - touch, sight, smell, taste and sound.
-Descriptive wriitng should also contain varied and interesting verbs.
+Descriptive writing should also contain varied and interesting verbs.

 Share your Writing!

 On this page you will be given instructions on how to teach descriptive writing and some free graphic organizers to help you teach this writing skill.

 So, how do you teach descriptive writing?